 Top List of Blog Sites (And Their Installation Guides)

 Here are the list of blog sites and how to get started on each of them:

 WordPress.org is the most popular blogging software for millions of bloggers around the globe.
 It powers one-third of all websites on the internet.

-There is a good reason for that.
+It tops the entire list of blog sites and there is a good reason for that.

 A blog built on WordPress.org has lots of room for expansion.
 It has thousands of free advanced and updated plugins.
 WordPress.org software itself is always being updated.

 It also makes room for URLs or permalink of posts and pages to be customized, usually for SEO purposes.
 For example, www.officialbryangrey.com/2019-03-04/example-blog-post/ can be changed to www.officialbryangrey.com/example-blog-post/.